48763/48763.github.io/_posts/2018-12-17-firefighter.markdown

 ## 心得
 <!--
-news description an event about tank of liquid chocolate overflowed where happened to town of Werl in western Germany.
+The news illustrates an event about the tank of liquid chocolate overflowed where happened in the town of Werl in western Germany.
-I can't imagine the streets are full of chocolates and what way to clean streets.
+I can’t image that chocolate is everywhere around the streets.
+Moreover, I don’t know how to clean it.
 -->